Trinity War: Plot

 Batman convinces the Phantom Stranger to bring him to the afterlife so he can question Doctor Light.
 When Batman questions Doctor Light, the group learns that he does not remember anything about his death.
 Doctor Light gives a piece of his soul to the Stranger in hopes that he can give it to his family as a final gift.
 As the group is ready to leave, Zauriel appears, dismisses Batman and Deadman, and follows through on his promise to erase the Phantom Stranger from existence.
 Wonder Woman and her team track Pandora to the prison where Lex Luthor is held.
 Pandora approaches Luthor, hoping that he can open the box.
 Before she can give it to him, Wonder Woman and her group arrive to retrieve the box.
 Upon touching the box, Wonder Woman is apparently possessed just as Superman was.

 The other superheroes around her attempt to get the box from her and free her from its power; one by one it begins to corrupt them all.
 Pandora can see the sins above the Justice League members fighting over the box.
 As the battle continues, Pandora is finally able to attack the Sins, by killing Envy.
 Constantine takes Shazam out of the area and tricks him into switching off his powers.
 Constantine then uses a ritual artifact to steal Billy's powers.
 When he is attacked by an agent of the Cold Flame, Constantine uses the Shazam power, but is unable to control it.
 Billy Batson distracts the agent, giving Constantine time to kill it, and Billy regains his power.
 Constantine pleads with Billy not to touch Pandora's box, afraid of the power it may possess, but Shazam leaves Constantine and returns to the group, where he sees the effect the box has had on Wonder Woman.
 He knocks the box aside and picks it up; the resulting contact corrupts him also, giving him an appearance similar to Black Adam and causing a huge ripple through the magical planes.

 During the conflict, Constantine arrives, takes the box, and transports himself and Zatanna to the Temple of Hephaestus.
 There they find that Madame Xanadu had been kidnapped and locked away in a secret bunker.
-Madame Xanadu tells everyone that Pandora had it wrong, that the box is actually a doorway.
+Xanadu tells everyone that Pandora had it wrong, that the box is actually a doorway.